ojadeyemi/northscore-mcp/docs/plan.md

 # Plan

-This document outlines the plan for building the NorthScore MCP server.
+This document outlines the plan for building the Northscore MCP server.

 ## Research use cases